-Fields Store & forw buffers ward This field allocates buffers to support store-and-forwar over the network interface being configured.
-You do ne need to allocate store-and-forward buffers if you are configuring a non-gateway node on this network.
+Fields Store & forward buffers

+This field allocates buffers to support store-and-forward over the network interface being configured.
+You do not need to allocate store-and-forward buffers if you are configuring a non-gateway node on this network.
 You must allocate store and forward buffers if you are configuring an internet gateway and packets from another network will be forwarded over this network interface.
-You can modify the number of store-and-forward buffers to allow performance tunin for different network types.
-However, HP recommend that you use 20 as the store-and-forward buffers.
+You can modify the number of store-and-forward buffers to allow performance tuning for different network types.
+However, HP recommends that you use 20 as the store-and-forward buffers.
 Consult your HP representative before modifying this value.

 If store-and-forward is to be disallowed, set this number to 0.

-Default value: 0 Range: 0-50 NOTE If this is a gate store-and-forwa way node, HP recommends that you use 20 as the ard buffers.
-IP internet address Enter the internet protocol (IP) address for the network interface being configured.
-There are two methods of entering an internet protocol (IP) address within NMMGR: 1.
-Enter the fully qualified IP address (for example, Class C, C 192.191.191 009) OR 2.
-Enter only the network (nnn) and node (xxx) portions of the IP address as four positive integers between 0 and 255 separated by periods or blanks (for example, 15.123.44.98).
-You need not enter the following items as NMMGR will fill these in: - Class A, B, C - Leading zeros for the network and node portion of the IP address.
+NOTE If this is a gateway node, HP recommends that you use 20 as the store-and-forward buffers.

+IP internet address

+Enter the internet protocol (IP) address for the network interface being configured.

+There are two methods of entering an internet protocol (IP) address within NMMGR:

+1. Enter the fully qualified IP address (for example, Class C, C 192.191.191 009)

+2. Enter only the network (nnn) and node (xxx) portions of the IP address as four positive integers between 0 and 255 separated by periods or blanks (for example, 15.123.44.98).

 Addresses are made up of a network portion and a node portion.
-The supported classes of network addresses have the following forms: Class C: C nnn.nnn xxx where xxx is a value ranging from 000 to 255, representing the node portion of the address and nnn is a value ranging from 000 to 255, representing eight bits of the network portion of an address.
-Note the network and node values of all zeros or all ones are not allowed.
-These are special value.
-The leftmost group of nnn has the following ranges for each address class:

-Point-to-Point (Router) Network Interface Configuration Screens Internet Protocol Configuration mask
+The supported classes of network addresses have the following forms:

+Class C: C nnn.nnn.nnn xxx

-Class B: B nnn.nnn xxx.xxx Class A: A nnn xxx.xxx
+Class B: B nnn.nnn xxx.xxx

+Class A: A nnn xxx.xxx.xxx